kiboschool/course-c4s-writing/src/communicating-for-success/final-assessments.md

 Your project submission should include:

-- Your personal statement (please also include the standard purpose, audience, and information planning questions, and outline, and your 7Cs evaluation for your personal statement)
+- Your personal statement (please also include the standard purpose, audience, and information planning questions, your outline, and your 7Cs evaluation for your personal statement)
-- Your project proposal (please also include the standard purpose, audience, and information planning questions, and outline, and your 7Cs evaluation for your project proposal)
+- Your project proposal (please also include the standard purpose, audience, and information planning questions, your outline, and your 7Cs evaluation for your project proposal)
 - Your pitch video

 **Submit your assignment on Gradescope and then upload a copy to the Week 10 submission area on the Woolf platform.**